monty23monty/6th-Form-Bridging/Readme.md

 ### Comparison of Methods:
 - **Simplicity vs. Understanding**: The `simple` branch demonstrates the ease of using built-in Python functions, making it the best choice for quick and efficient development.
 However, the `complex` branch offers a detailed view of the underlying logic, which is useful for educational purposes.
-- **Performance**: The built-in functions in the `simple` branch are highly optimized and perform faster than the custom algorithms in the `complex` branch.
+- **Performance**: The built-in functions in the `simple` branch are highly optimised and perform faster than the custom algorithms in the `complex` branch.
 However, for the given problem size (values up to 255), the performance difference is negligible.

 ### Potential Improvements:
 - **Complex Branch**: